Narala-Siddhartha/TODO-list/README.md

 # TODO-list
 <p>This is a TODO-list with User authentication and New User Registration, Every User will have their own Private profile and space</p>
-</p>This project is done using django backend framework with basic HTML,CSS,Bootstrap and JS and it uses the default SQLITE database to store the data</p>
+<p>This project is done using django backend framework with basic HTML,CSS,Bootstrap and JS and it uses the default SQLITE database to store the data</p>
-</p>This project is also embeded with the search mechanism to search a specific task among the numerous tasks</p>
+<p>This project is also embeded with the search mechanism to search a specific task among the numerous tasks</p>
+<p>Finally this project is also developed in a mobile friendly way</p>
 <h3>Here is the small demo of the project</h3>